 Factors that influence stamp duty costs

-- Your household income
+household income

-- Whether you’re a first home buyer or not
+whether you’re a first home buyer

-- The type of dwelling (is it an existing home, vacant land or a newly constructed home?)
+the type of dwelling (is it an existing home, vacant land, or a newly constructed home?)

 Stamp duty costs by state: Buying property